johnneed/Build_Awesome_Mobile_Apps_With_React_Native_Expo_and_Firebase_/lesson-00_What-And-Why/01-What-Are-We-Learning.md

 What's so special about this stack?
-Code for BTV relies completely on volunteers to accomplish its mission of social and environmental justice.
-We value our volunteers' time and respect the fact that our clients have limited expertise and meager budgets for server and software management.

 The delivery of high-quality, low-cost, easy-to-maintain solutions quickly, is a key requirement for our clients and the retention of our volunteer staff.
 Expo and Reactive Native allow us to iterate and code with ease while Firebase allows us to offload a lot of the server management to the fine folks at Google.